wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/3-exercise-outgoing-webhooks.md

 }
 ```

 Next, add the following method ot the `TeamsWebhooksOutgoingWebhook` class.
 The `processAuthenticatedRequest()` method takes the incoming text uses it to find a planet in the **planets.json** file.
 If it finds one, it calls the `getPlanetDetailCard()` method to get an adaptive card and returns it as an `Activity` that will be sent back to Microsoft Teams.
-If a planet isn't found, it just echos the text back in a reply to the request:
+If a planet isn't found, it just echoes the text back in a reply to the request:

 ```typescript
 private static processAuthenticatedRequest(incomingText: string): Partial<builder.Activity> {